Forest Animal Rescue is currently accepting applications for internships at our facility – apply now!

 - Housing and groceries will be provided for you; you will have to cook and clean for yourself during your stay.

 - Vegetarian or vegan staples are available upon request.
 Shopping lists must be given at the start of each week.
-Transportation to the grocery store for the purchase of personal items is available as we pick up animal supplies.
+Transportation to the grocery store for the purchase of personal items is occasionally available.

 - No pets allowed

 - Males and female interns stay in separate housing.
 The houses are basic and furnished.
-There may be multiple interns at a time which require sharing rooms and bathrooms.
+There may be multiple interns at a time which will require sharing rooms and bathrooms.
 During the off-season, you might have a house to yourself.

 - Interns must entertain themselves and are responsible for their own transportation.
-Silver Springs has multiple fresh water springs and fun hiking trails.
-Ocala is not too far away to enjoy a nice restaurant, shopping, or movies.
+Silver Springs has multiple freshwater springs and fun hiking trails.
+Ocala is not too far away to enjoy a nice restaurant, shopping, or movies. [potentially limited availability due to COVID-19]

 - You will be located in the Ocala National Forest on a soft sand road.

 - We are very rural – there is no public transportation.
 If you do not bring your own car, you will need to plan on spending quiet evenings at your lodging unless there is a group outing planned.

 - A wireless internet connection is available if you bring your own computer.
 Basic food is provided for meals and laundry facilities are provided.

 - A telephone for domestic calls is provided.
 International calls require a calling card.